We use cookies to make sure you get the best experience.

 Call center operations

-Front office employees manage incoming calls, emails, and direct client communication, addressing questions and resolving issues to ensure client satisfaction.
+Front office employees handle incoming calls, i.e., direct client communication, addressing questions and resolving issues.

 Record-keeping

-The front office team maintains customers' records of their interactions, transactions, and other relevant data.
+The front office team maintains records of all data that can come in handy for future interactions: transaction history, previous interations, other relevant data.
 This record-keeping helps the company in easy tracking of customers' history.
 Meanwhile, this shows customers that you value and care about their needs.

 Client relationship management